 But in order to bring in the best and the brightest talent to your business, it comes at a price.
 Today, we want to look at the hidden recruitment costs you might not know about, and discuss the more cost-effective ways to hire new employees into your business.

 There are a number of factors that go into the recruitment process, on top of planning and onboarding a new employee.
-As a hiring manager, your company or department may require you to outline various costs associated with this task, so we’re going to break the costs down for you.
+As a hiring manager, your company or department may require you to outline various expenses associated with this task, so we’re going to break them down for you.

 #1 The monetary cost